mia-platform/documentation/docs/runtime_suite/crud-service.md

 Via APIs it's possible to:

 - read a collection and filter results;
-- find elements of a collection using MongoDB query syntax;
+- find documents of a collection using MongoDB query syntax;
-- count number of elements in a collection;
+- count number of documents in a collection;
 - create a new element in a collection (also with a bulk action);
-- update one or more elements of a collection;
+- update one or more documents of a collection;
-- delete one or more elements of a collection;
+- delete one or more documents of a collection;

 The following guide will help you to get familiar with the APIs of the CRUD Service.